Antarctica

 |

-of succession by Papua New Guinea; effective 16 Sep 1975, the date of its
+Papua New Guinea; effective 16 Sep 1975 the date

 Antarctic Territorial Claims